jedmijares/Polynomial-Regression/README.md

 ```
 ## Bonus

 As bonus, I implemented L2 norm regularization to my regression implemetation.
 I did this by simply adding an optional lambda parameter to my regression algorithm, defaulting to 0 in the case that regression is not used.
+For this example, I passed it a value of 10.

 The regularized lines of fit for the 7th order polynomials look as follows: